Angel Witch: New lineup in the 2000s and 2010s

 After the release of the Resurrection compilation album in 2000, the band intended to play together once more, but after a series of internal conflicts, Heybourne assembled another line-up, with new members.
 They were on the bill for the traditional Orange Goblin Christmas show at The Camden Underworld, London, on 20 December 2008.
 In 2009, their eponymous song "Angel Witch" was featured on the soundtrack of the action-adventure videogame, Brütal Legend.

-In 2011, Angel Witch entered the studio to record their fourth studio album, entitled As Above, So Below, with Kevin Heybourne on guitar and vocals, Will Palmer on bass guitar, Bill Steer on guitar, and Andrew Prestidge on drums.
-They also returned to playing live, with a second stage headline slot at Bloodstock Open Air in 2011.
+In 2011, Angel Witch entered the studio to record their fourth studio album, entitled As Above, So Below, with Kevin Heybourne on guitar and vocals, Will Palmer on bass guitar and Andrew Prestidge on drums.
+They also returned to playing live, with Bill Steer on guitar, for second stage headline slot at Bloodstock Open Air in 2011.

 One-time Angel Witch bassist Jon Torres died on 3 September 2013 of a reported heart failure.
 He was 51 years old.

 The band toured and played festivals in 2015 and 2018.

 On 30 August 2019, the band released a new single, "Don't Turn Your Back" which debuted at number 17 on the Kerrang!
 Rock Chart before rising to 14 in its second and final week.

+The band supported King Diamond on tour in Europe during the spring and summer of 2025, along with Paradise Lost and Unto Others.
 On 4 July 2025, original keyboardist and bassist Kevin Riddles died from cancer at the age of 68.

 Legacy

+Mark Deming of AllMusic spoke of the band's impact on heavy metal: "In 1979, Angel Witch were one of the most promising bands of the New Wave of British Heavy Metal, with a hardcore following and a modestly successful single under their belts.
+But like many fine bands of that movement, bad luck, bad management, and misunderstanding record companies forced them into early retirement."

 Angel Witch have been cited as an influence by many notable metal bands, including Metallica, Venom, Slayer, Anthrax, Testament, Celtic Frost, Death, Candlemass and Megadeth, the latter of whose lead singer Dave Mustaine graced the February 2010 cover of Decibel magazine wearing an Angel Witch shirt.
 Bands that have covered Angel Witch songs in concert or on record include Trouble ("Confused" live), Six Feet Under ("Confused" on Graveyard Classics), Blood Curse ("Angel Witch" on their debut album Sorceress), Onslaught ("Confused" on In Search of Sanity), Skull Fist ("Angel Witch" live), Battle Ram ("Angel Witch" on the Smash the Gates EP), S.A.
 Slayer ("Dr. Phibes" & "Angel Witch" live), Exodus ("Angel of Death" on Blood In, Blood Out as bonus track) and Amazing Maze, which is a one off album by Italian Power Metal band Labyrinth under a different name ("Angel Witch").

 In 2007, German label Unbroken Records issued a Tribute to Angel Witch compilation album featuring 15 underground metal acts covering songs from the band's early singles and first three full-length releases.